kaifishr/DroneRacing/README.md

-# DroneRacer
+# DroneRacing

-*DroneRacer* provides a simple learning environment for evolution-based optimization with many possible extensions for the GPU poor.
+*DroneRacing* provides a simple learning environment for evolution-based optimization with many possible extensions for the GPU poor.

-Under the hood, *DroneRacer* uses *PyBox2D* for the rigid physics simulation and *Pygame* for rendering and visualization.
+Under the hood, *DroneRacing* uses *PyBox2D* for the rigid physics simulation and *Pygame* for rendering and visualization.

 The drones' behavior is controlled by a reward function.
 The example below shows non-interacting drones trying to follow a target.
 The red lines show the force with which the rocket engines are run.